 For the Gravy

-- Whisk the 2 tbsp flour with the 1/4 cup water until smooth and creamy.
+- Whisk the 2 tablespoon flour with the ¼ cup water until smooth and creamy.
 Set aside.

 - Put a fine strainer over a large bowl and pour the mushroom mixture into the strainer.
 Rinse the pan and put back on medium-high heat.
 Pour the mushroom gravy back into the pan and bring to a low boil.
 Whisk in the flour mixture and continue whisking until the gravy thickens Add the salt and pepper to taste and stir for another minute.